isglobal-brge/master_thesis/obesitySeq/Obesity_susceptibility_genes.md

 wait
 ```

-Once validated, we combined all gVCFs in only one VCF file.
-Through the GATK's tool named `CombineGVCFs`.
+Once validated, we combined all gVCFs in only one VCF file through the GATK's tool named `CombineGVCFs`.

 ``` bash
 #3.
 Combine GVCFs